Lurker00/PhoneBook-sagevt/README.md

 I provide installation scripts as Windows `cmd`-files only.
 They contain nothing but `adb` calls, so I hope any Linux user can convert them to shell scripts.

 ## Make your device ready
 To prepare your Android device, connect it to PC and, from console, type commands `adb shell`, then `su`.
 Check in the console that `su` is not unknown command.
-Chech the device screen to grant su permission to the shell, without asking next time.
+Check the device screen to grant su permission to the shell, without asking next time.
 Type `ls /data/local/tmp` to be sure your `su` is actually working.
 Type `exit` twice to quit su and shell.

 Type `adb shell wm size` to check your current screen size *and* the order of the screen width and height.
 Usually it is `widthxheight`, presuming portrait orientation, but some devices may have physically landscape orientation.